 meeting rooms tavistock, accommodation dartmoor national park, hotel bed breakfast tavistock, tavistock bed breakfast, meeting rooms plymouth, eden project, south devon, holiday accommodation, ensuite, conway stewart hotel, meeting rooms tavistock

-The Plym Valley Railway is part of the closed South Devon and Tavistock Railway near Plymouth, a branch line of the Great Western Railway in Devon.
+The Plym Valley meeting rooms tavistock Railway is part of the closed South Devon and Tavistock Railway near Plymouth, a branch line of the Great Western Railway in Devon.

-The PVR is located just off the A38 Marsh Mills junction, Plymouth.
+The PVR is located just off the A38 Marsh Mills junction, meeting rooms tavistock Plymouth.
 Follow the brown tourist signs from Marsh Mills roundabout, or follow the signs for Coypool Park and Ride.
 Parking is available in the P&R carpark opposite the railway on Sundays.

 The Plym Valley Railway have constructed a new platform north of the site of the original Marsh Mills station.
 The trackbed through the original Marsh Mills station is still occupied by the line that serves the Marsh Mills china clay plant.
 The new Marsh Mills platform includes a shop, buffet and small museum.